MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

     ??-???    '[root with /s/](?)'
     ??-???    '[root with a postalveolar sibilant](?)'

 #### A.B.C.
+Word classes

+(?)

+#### A.B.C.
 Morphology

 Ekhwachil is a predominantly agglutinative and prefixing language, though the few inflectional suffixes that do exist are very common.
 Verbs are rarely bare, so they can usually be readily distinguished from other parts of speech both syntactically and morphologically.

 Nouns have no inflectional morphology aside from a set of possessive suffixes.
 A noun's number (singular/plural) is indexed on the verb if it is a core argument, and if animate, it is also pluralized using a preceding particle.
-A noun's role is either indexed on the verb or indicated using prepositions.
+A noun's grammatical role is either indexed on the verb or indicated using prepositions.

 <table>
   <tr>